Arbitrarily large $\mathcal{O}$-Morita Frobenius numbers: Arbitrarily large -Morita Frobenius numbers

 Viewing $\lambda\in Z$, (\ref{algn:comm}) gives that $\lambda^{l^{-2a}}\in[E_{l'},E_{l'}]$ but $\lambda^{l^{-2a}}$ generates $Z_{l'}$ so $Z_{l'}\leq[E_{l'},E_{l'}]$ and $(kD/J(kD))\downarrow_{\Delta Z_{l'}}$ must be the trivial $k(\Delta Z_{l'})$-module.
 However, $(kD/J(kD))\downarrow_{\Delta Z_{l'}}$ is also the $1$-dimensional $k(\Delta Z_{l'})$-module corresponding to $\Delta Z_{l'}\to k^\times$, $(z,z)\mapsto\overline{\varphi.\vartheta^{-1}(z)}$.
 Since $Z_{l'}$ is an $l'$-group, this implies $\varphi=\vartheta$, as required. \end{proof}

 \begin{thm} For every prime $l$ and $n\in\mathbb{N}$, there exists an $\cO$-block $b$ with $\omf(b)=n$. \end{thm}

 \begin{proof} Let $p$ be a prime different from $l$ such that $p\equiv 1 \mod (l^n-1)$, the existence of which is guaranteed by the Dirichlet prime number theorem.
-In particular, $p-1$ is not a power of $l$ and so we can adopt all the notation from this section.
+In particular, $p-1$ is not a power of $l$ and so we can adopt all the notation from this and the previous section.

 Let $t_1\neq t_2\in\mathbb{N}$ and $\varphi$ a faithful character of $Z_{l'}$, in particular, $\varphi$ has order $(p-1)/l^a$ which is divisible by $l^n-1$.
 Now set $\vartheta:=\varphi^{(p-1)/(l^a(l^n-1))}$ so $\vartheta$ has order $l^n-1$.
 One can quickly verify that $\overline{e_\vartheta}^{(l^m)}=\overline{e_{\vartheta^{l^m}}}$ and hence that $B_\vartheta^{(l^m)}=B_{\vartheta^{l^m}}$, for all $m\in\mathbb{N}$.
 Proposition~\ref{prop:ME} now implies that $\omf(B_\vartheta)$ is the smallest $m\in\mathbb{N}$ such that $\vartheta^{l^m}=\vartheta$.
 Therefore, $\omf(B_\vartheta)=n$. \end{proof}